tsduck/tsduck/src/doc/usinglibrary.md

 ~~~~
 This is as simple as that.

-Just run "make" to build the application.
+Just run `make` to build the application.
 ~~~~
 $ make
 ~~~~